seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 # Week 0
-I was briefed about project and I learned that I am going to bascally make games and inprove on exsisting ones that  my seniors have already made for my Final year project.
+I was briefed about project and I learned that I am going to bascally make games and inprove on existing ones that  my seniors have already made for my Final year project.
  I was also brief of what things I will be using:
  * Unity 3D
  * Visual studio